-Port Everglades has rapidly established itself as one of Florida's leading seaports for containerized cargo.
+Port Everglades has rapidly established itself as one of Florida's leading seaports for containerized cargo, serving more than 150 ports in 70 countries.
 We're at the epicenter of a region that thrives on trade and tourism.
-It's the perfect hub and point of entry for companies that conduct business in Central America and South America, the Caribbean, Europe and the Far East.
+It is perfectly positioned for companies that conduct business in Central America and South America, the Caribbean, Europe and the Far East.

 A Leading U.S. Container Port

-In Fiscal Year 2021, Port Everglades exceeded one-million TEUs (20-foot equivalent units, the industry's standard container measurement), for the sixth consecutive year, reporting a total of 1,038,175 million TEUs and maintaining its status as Florida's number one container port and the 12th leading container port in the United States, serving more than 150 ports and 70 countries.
+In Fiscal Year 2022, Port Everglades exceeded 1.1 million TEUs (20-foot equivalent units, the industry's standard container measurement).
+Reporting a total of 1,107,546 million TEUs places Port Everglades as the 12th busiest container port in the United States.

 Less Waves.
 More Speed.